ashwinv1184/FPGA-VSD-Projects/README.md

 ## Review of the module declaration:
 In the module top, there are 4 output wires.
-They are: output wire led_red  , // Red -- Shows output as red color in the RGB LED output wire led_blue , // Blue -- Shows output as blue color in the RGB LED output wire led_green , // Green -- Shows output as green color in the RGB LED output wire testwire -- For testing signal output These four output wires show us the output of our programming.
+They are: output wire led_red  , // Red -- Shows output as red color in the RGB LED. output wire led_blue , // Blue -- Shows output as blue color in the RGB LED. output wire led_green , // Green -- Shows output as green color in the RGB LED. output wire testwire --It is a single bit output, provides debugging signal.
+These four output wires show us the output of our programming.

-hw_clk (Input): Hardware oscillator clock input -- For typing the inputs (codings) for the programming.
+hw_clk (Input): Hardware oscillator clock input -- It connects to the hardware oscillator.
+It provides the system clock signal that controls the board's timing.

 ## Internal Components:
+The module has three main internal components:
+1) Internal Oscillator (SB_HFOSC) instantiation -

+2) Frequency counter logic driven by the internal oscillator

+3) RGB LED driver instantiation with defined current parameters